 BANG!
 BANG!
 BANG!
-I awoke with a start, nearly nailing my forehead on the beam above.
-Looking forward I thought I was still dreaming: João’s upside down head, hardhat on, peering at me from the hatch.
+I sprang awake with a start, nearly hitting my fore-head on the beam above.
+Looking forward I thought I was still dreaming.
+There was João’s hard-hatted head, upside down, leering at me from the hatch.
 “Get up!” the head snapped.
 “We’re leaving.”
-And then he was gone.
-Vanished. . .
+And then the head was gone.
+Vanished . . .

 Out on deck I could feel a soft wind playing over my skin.
-The breeze was faint but holding steady, and blowing in the direction we wanted to go.
-Facing the cool air, I took several deep breaths — so clean and fresh — before turning back to the jangadeiros and exclaiming, “The wind,” as if they didn’t already know.
+The breeze was faint but holding steady, and blowing right in the direction we wanted to go.
+Facing the cool flow of air, I took several deep breaths — so clean and fresh — before turning back to the jangadeiros and exclaiming, “The wind!” as if they didn’t already know.
 Only then did I take a closer look at them.

-They were exhausted, spent, shoulders rolled forward, eyes mostly shut, looking like tired old men who had worked hard all their lives.
-(Not so far from the mark.)
-And they were not happy old men.
-Scanning fore and aft, it was easy to see why.
+They were spent, eyes barely open, deep lines etching their faces, looking like tired old men who had worked hard all their lives.
+(Not really so far from the mark.)
+And happy old men they were not.
+Scanning fore and aft it was easy to see why.
 Unlike the day before there was no bounty of fish lining the deck.
 The only fish I saw were in the laundry basket at Ze’s feet.
 He had just rinsed them off.
 The basket wasn’t even half full.
-This was all the fish they had caught through the long, dark night.
+This was all the fish they had caught through the long cold night.

-Mamede saw where I was looking and guessed my thoughts.
+Mamede saw where my gaze was pointed and guessed my thoughts.

 João grunted at this and swore.
 While it wasn’t unusual for him to grunt and swear, it seemed so out of place in the early morning quiet.
-And for some reason — most likely exhaustion — it was funny.
-I don’t know who started chuckling at first.
-The rest of us soon joined in and the laughter quickly grew — getting louder and more raucous until we were all doubled over, cackling our asses off.
+And for some reason — probably exhaustion — it was funny.
+I don’t know who started sputtering at first.
+The rest of us soon joined in and the laughter quickly grew — getting louder and louder — until we were all doubled over, laughing our asses off.
 It was the strangest thing.
-The sun had just risen and there we were – four men on a raft in the middle of nowhere — laughing and laughing and laughing.
-It felt so good.
+The sun had barely risen and there we were — four men on a raft in the middle of nowhere — laughing and laughing and it felt so good.

-When the laughter finally subsided, Mamede turned to me and spread out his arms.
-“So this is how we fish,” he said.
-He was standing taller now and I could hear the pride in his voice — pride combined with resignation.
+When it finally subsided, Mamede turned to me and raised his arms.
+“So this is how we fish.”
+He was standing taller now and I could hear the pride in his voice — pride mixed with resignation.
 Which one was stronger didn’t really matter.
 “And now we go back home.
 With this wind it will take all day to reach Prainha.”

 Ze dumped the fish into the icebox and chipped the remaining bars over the top.
 While he did this, Mamede and João raised one of the anchors and lashed it to the side of the tabernacle.
-I helped by clearing the deck and stowing the gear into the hold.
-Just as we were getting ready to step the mast, I turned to Mamede and asked, “Can I go up there to lift?” pointing at the steering bench, the mestre’s lifting spot.
-Only a small swell was running — what could possibly happen?
+I helped by cleaning the deck and stowing some gear into the hold.
+Just as we were getting ready to step the mast, I turned to Mamede and asked, “Can I go up there?” pointing at the steering bench, the mestre’s traditional lifting spot.
+Only a small swell was running.
+What could possibly go wrong?

 Mamede considered my request, looked out at the water and then down at my bandaged finger.
 “What about that?” he asked.

-“It’s fine,” I replied, knowing I’d be using my shoulder for most of the lift.
+“It’s fine,” I said, knowing I’d be using my shoulder for most of the lift.